pg9-dev/datahouse_assignment/README.md

 This project is packaged via npm(npm and node are pre-requisites for running the project); the respective package.json file contains all required scripts.

 The application inputs/outputs as a standard API.
-For a quick demo, you can use [curl](https://github.com/pg9-dev/datahouse_assignment#Curl-Sample) for testing the project.
+For a quick demo, you can type the [curl](https://github.com/pg9-dev/datahouse_assignment#Curl-Sample) request in terminal after running the server.

 --------------------------------------------------------------------------------